 Misdemeanors are considered to be less serious criminal offenses, didn’t cause harm to another person, and are usually punishable by less than a year of imprisonment.
 Misdemeanors can also be accompanied by hefty fines.

 Common examples of misdemeanors that our criminal law lawyers represent include:

 - Traffic tickets

 - Resisting arrest

-When a person is charged with a crime, prosecutors have to prove each and every element that contributes to the crime being committed in order to yield a conviction.
+When a person is charged with a misdemeanor, prosecutors have to prove every element that contributes to the crime being committed in order to yield a conviction.
 In addition, they have to persuade the judge or a jury of peers that every fact necessary to constitute the crime being charged has occurred and is evident “beyond a reasonable doubt”.

 We often receive calls from prospective clients who are “under investigation” by the police.
 This is usually initiated by a detective calling our client and asking them to come into the station to discuss a certain situation.
 This is usually a dangerous proposition.

 Our forefathers built a guarantee into the Constitution which is the right to remain silent.
 Refusing to talk to the police is not a crime.
 If it comes to a criminal prosecution, silence cannot be used against you.